horeaporutiu/VSCodeTutorial/README.md

 In tutorial, we will learn the process of using IBM Blockchain Platform's VSCode extension to  streamline the process of developing, testing, and deploying a smart contract.
-The audience for this tutorial is a developer that has some basic understanding of blockchain, and wants to understand how to deploy a network to a Hyperledger Fabric instance.
 Once you finish the tutorial, you will understand how to quickly develop, demo, and deploy your blockchain application on a local Hyperledger Fabric network using VSCode.
+This tutorial assumes some basic understanding of Hyperledger Fabric.

 # Watch the Video